oroinc/documentation/backend/architecture/tech-stack/database.rst

    database_name: commerce_crm_ee
    database_user: postgres
    database_password: null
+   database_server_version: '9.6'

 Supported **database_driver** values are *pdo_pgsql* for PostgreSQL and *pdo_mysql* for MySQL.

+The **database_server_version** determines the DB engine version used in the application.
+This parameter will be mapped to the **server_version** parameter of the Doctrine configuration.
+See |Doctrine Configuration Reference| documentation for more information on this parameter.

 DBAL and ORM
 ^^^^^^^^^^^^